dangehub/obsidian-blur-mode/README.md

 1. Open the command palette (Cmd/Ctrl + P)
 2. Run the "Blur Mode:Manage Blur Presets" command
 3. A draggable panel will appear showing your current presets
-4. Hover over elements to see a preview (yellow highlight)
-5. Click elements to add them to your preset (green highlight)
+4. Click elements to add them to your preset (green highlight)
-6. Click again to remove them from the preset
+5. Click again to remove them from the preset
-7. Use the × button in the preset panel to remove specific elements
+6. Use the × button in the preset panel to remove specific elements

 ### Toggling Blur Effect